-The application already hosts over 30 million images of plankton, and about 30% which have been verified by experts.
+The application already hosts over 80 million images of plankton from 450 users in 105 institutes, and about 30% which have been verified by experts.
 It also uses classification tools to assist taxonomist classifying large datasets: " Random Forest " and " Deep Learning ".
 Short overview of ECOTAXA is shown on Figure 3.1.8.